Efforts to reform the United States Electoral College

-The United States Electoral College was established by the U.S. Constitution, which was adopted in 1789, as part of the process for the indirect election of the President and Vice-President of the United States.
+The Electoral College is an informal name for the U.S. Constitutional system for selecting the president.
+The electoral system was a compromise added by the constitutional framers on Committee on Postponed Matters after the convention could not agree whether the House or Senate would take the lead role in electing the president of the United States.
 The institution has been criticized since its establishment and a number of efforts have been made to reform the way it works or abolish it.
 Any change would require a constitutional amendment.
 In 1971, one of these attempts was almost successful in being proposed to the States.
-An interstate compact proposal, which would bypass the requirement for a constitutional amendment, is at 77% of successful completion As of March 2025.
+An interstate compact proposal, which would bypass the requirement for a constitutional amendment, is at 82%(222/270 EV’s) successful completion as of May 2026.

 Background

 The Electoral College was established by Article II, Section 1 of the United States Constitution in 1789, as a group of people independent of the government to vote on who should become president in the nation's quadrennial presidential elections.
-They cast legally binding votes which, since 1876, have been based on polling taken in each of the 50 constituent states and Washington, D.C.
+They cast legally binding votes which, since 1876, have been based on polling taken in each of the states and Washington, D.C.

 Since 1800, over 700 proposals to reform or eliminate the system have been introduced in Congress.
 Proponents of these proposals argued that the electoral college system does not provide for direct democratic election, affords less-populous states an advantage, and allows a candidate to win the presidency without winning the most votes.
 None of these proposals have received the approval of two-thirds of Congress and three-fourths of the states required to amend the Constitution.

+The Electoral College process consists of the selection of the electors, the meeting of the electors where they vote for the President and the Vice President, and the counting of the electoral votes by Congress.
+The college has 538 electors.
+A majority of 270 electoral votes is required to elect the President.